csci596-2020/Gromacs-benchmarking-on-Discovery-Cluster/README.md

 **5. Conclusion**

-In this study, we have shown the strong scaling limit in two different systems with different number of atoms.
-Thus, we have to choose resources wisely to achieve optimum performance without wasing much compuation resources.
+In this study, we have shown the strong scaling limit in two different biomolecule systems consisting of different number of atoms.
+Thus, we have to choose computational resources wisely to achieve optimum performance without wasting much resources.